mansouriahmad/my_rusty_life/src/1_Programming_Rust/Chapter3.md

 Given a reference `r`, the expression `*r` refers to the value `r` points to.

 A reference does not automatically free any resources when it goes out of the scope!
+Instead when the owner goes out of scope, the data will be cleared!

 ##### &T
 This is an immutable shared reference.
 You can have many shared references to a given value at a time, but they are read-only.
 Modifying the value they point to is forbidden, as with `const T*` in C.